t-d-k/LibreCrypt/docs/FAQ.md

 (see the "Create new volume" wizard, encryption settings step).

-By default, DoxBox creates volumes using XTS mode.
+By default, LibreCrypt creates volumes using XTS mode.
 Users would have to **deliberately** create their volumes using CBC mode with predictable IVs in order to be vulnerable to this type of attack.

 * * *

 <a name="de"></a>
-*Q: Is DoxBox vulnerable to "Cold Boot Attacks on Encryption Keys" (aka "DRAM attacks")?*
+*Q: Is LibreCrypt vulnerable to "Cold Boot Attacks on Encryption Keys" (aka "DRAM attacks")?*

 *A:* No, it isn't - assuming common sense is used.